xStormyy/All-non-experimental-molang-queries/README.md

-# All non experimental molang queries
+# All non-experimental molang queries

 | Name | Description |
 | ---  | ----------- |
-query.above_top_solid | Returns the height of the block immediately above the highest solid block at the input (x,z) position. query.actor_count | Returns the number of actors rendered in the last frame. query.all | Requires at least 3 arguments.
+query.above_top_solid | Returns the height of the block immediately above the highest solid block at the input (x, z) position. query.actor_count | Returns the number of actors rendered in the last frame. query.all | Requires at least 3 arguments.
 Evaluates the first argument, then returns 1.0 if all of the following arguments evaluate to the same value as the first.
 Otherwise it returns 0.0. query.all_animations_finished | Only valid in an animation controller.
 Returns 1.0 if all animations in the current animation controller state have played through at least once, else it returns 0.0.